How does EdAid's Deferred Payment Plan in the UK work?

 How It Works: 4 Steps

-Apply to a Full-Time or Part-Time course online at Flatiron School.
-Tell us about yourself and why you want to start a career in software engineering or data science.
-Our Admissions team will follow up directly and guide you through our admissions process.
+Apply to a an On-Campus or Full-Time or Part-Time online course at Flatiron School.
+Tell us about yourself and why you want to start a career in tech.
+The Flatiron School Admissions team will follow up directly and guide you through our admissions process.

-Once accepted at Flatiron School, you’ll learn the 21st century tech skills necessary to launch a successful career, whether in software engineering or data science.
+Once accepted at Flatiron School, you’ll learn 21st-century tech skills necessary to launch a successful career.

-Work 1:1 with a dedicated career coach to find a job that’s right for you.
+Work 1:1 with a dedicated Flatiron School Career Coach to find a job that’s right for you.
 You’ll be matched with a dedicated Career Coach to support you with employer outreach, CV review, interview prep, and even salary negotiation.
-Once hired, benefit from a 3-month grace period before payments begin at 10% of your monthly gross income.
+After graduation, benefit from a 3-month grace period before payments begin at 10% of your monthly gross income.
+The repayments period begins immediately if you leave the program before graduation.

-Once you’re making at least the minimum income threshold of £1,666.67 (annualised to £20,000 per year), make monthly payments equal to 10% of your gross monthly income, until repayment of the deferred tuition is made, plus any interest accrued, or 120 months have passed since the end of your grace period, whichever comes first.
+Once you’re making at least the minimum income threshold of £1,666.67 (annualised to £20,000 per year), make monthly payments equal to 10% of your gross monthly income, until repayment of the deferred tuition is complete, plus any inflation charges, or 120 months have passed since the end of your grace period, or program departure date, whichever comes first.

 Terms & FAQs